-Normal Minimum Required Setback in which Building May Intrude Front Yard Street Side Yard Interior Side Yard Rear Yard Other Limitations Belt courses, cornice, leader, lintel, sill, pilaster ✓ √ ✓ √ Projecting no more than 3 feet into minimum required setback.
-Ornamental architectural features part of a building ✓ √ ✓ √ Projecting no more than 3 feet into minimum required setback.
+Normal Minimum Required Setback in which Building May Intrude Front Yard Street Side Yard Interior Side Yard Rear Yard Other Limitations Belt courses, cornice, leader, lintel, sill, pilaster ✓ √ ✓ ✓ Projecting no more than 3 feet into minimum required setback.
+Ornamental architectural features part of a building ✓ √ ✓ ✓ Projecting no more than 3 feet into minimum required setback.
 Eaves and gutters ✓ ✓ ✓ ✓ Projecting no more than 3 feet into minimum required setback.
 Awnings and canopies ✓ ✓ ✓ ✓ Projecting no more than 3 feet into minimum required setback.
 Chimneys and flues ✓ ✓ ✓ ✓ Projecting no more than 3 feet into minimum required setback.
 Bay windows ✓ ✓ ✓ ✓ Projecting no more than 3 feet into minimum required setback.
 Building-mounted lighting ✓ ✓ ✓ ✓ Projecting no more than 3 feet into minimum required setback.
-Fire escapes or stairs ✓ √ √ Projecting no more than 3.5 feet.
+Fire escapes or stairs ✓ ✓ ✓ Projecting no more than 3.5 feet.
 Total length of the projection shall not be more than one-third of the length of the building wall on which it is located.
-Steps, open-walled stoops and porches, and landings ~ ✓ ✓ Projecting no more than 6 feet into the minimum required setback, provided no such projection extends above the height of the main entrance floor (except for a railing) and the total length of any such projection is not more than one-third of the length of the building wall on which it is located.
-Walks and drives ✓ ✓ ✓ ✓ Extending no more than 6 inches above the average ground level at their edges Ramps for use by persons with disabilities ✓ ✓ ✓ ✓ Attached mechanical equipment ✓ ✓ point where the building line meets existing grade or finished grade whichever is lower, to the highest point of the building, not including architectural projections, such as spires, steeples, belfries, parapet walls, cupolas, domes, flues, vents, and chimneys that do not contain usable space.
+Steps, open-walled stoops and porches, and landings ✓ ✓ ✓ ✓ Projecting no more than 6 feet into the minimum required setback, provided no such projection extends above the height of the main entrance floor (except for a railing) and the total length of any such projection is not more than one-third of the length of the building wall on which it is located.
+Walks and drives ✓ ✓ ✓ ✓ Extending no more than 6 inches above the average ground level at their edges Ramps for use by persons with disabilities ✓ ✓ ✓ ✓ Ramps needed for temporary accessibility must be removed no later than 30 days after they are no longer required for accessibility Attached mechanical, solar and wind energy equipment ✓ ✓ Projecting no more than 3 feet into minimum required setback.

+I. Building height: The vertical distance measured at the time of construction from the lowest point where the building line meets existing grade or finished grade whichever is lower, to the highest point of the building, not including architectural projections, such as spires, steeples, belfries, parapet walls, cupolas, domes, flues, vents, and chimneys that do not contain usable space.
 The highest point of the building is the coping of a flat roof, the top of a mansard roof or shed roof, or the peak of the highest gable of a gambrel or hip roof.